department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/research-plan.md

 Which [OCTO priorities](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/strategy/OCTO-DE%20Priorities%202023.md) does this research support?
 Work with your VA lead and product manager as needed.

-Priotities specific to VA.GOV generally
+**Priotities specific to VA.GOV generally:**
-Solidify the VA.gov platform
+- Solidify the VA.gov platform
-Enhance Veterans’ personalized online experience Fast-track disability claims, starting with PACT Act claims
+- Enhance Veterans’ personalized online experience
+- Fast-track disability claims, starting with PACT Act claims

-OCTO priorities specific to our product set by PO:
+**OCTO priorities specific to our product set by PO:**
-Increase engagement on the online platform
+- Increase engagement on the online platform
-Reduce errors and ambiguity in submitted claims (thus reducing processing time) Build trust with customers (Veterans)
+- Reduce errors and ambiguity in submitted claims (thus reducing processing time)
+- Build trust with customers (Veterans)
-Reduce VA costs by automating / digitizing where possible Briefly describe the background of your product.
+- Reduce VA costs by automating / digitizing where possible
+- Briefly describe the background of your product.

 ### Veteran Journey
 Where does your product fit into the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf)?
 Are there moments that matter?

 - Getting out
+- Starting up
+- Taking care of myself
+- Aging - some PACT act applicants are older veterans of the Vietnam War

 ## Research Goals
-What are you trying to learn from this research?

 *Pro tip: Limit 3 goals per study.
 If you have more than 3 goals, consider how to break up your research into iterative studies.*

+- Improve form content clarity and comrehension
+- Improve veteran preparedness and confidence before begnning form
+- Improve veteran trust and confidence in VA institution and online/offline services

 ### Outcome
 How will this research advance your product to the next phase in the design process?
 What will you do with your learnings?

+The DBEx team will use these learning to create a baseline for the iterative design process; continue to refine the form landing/start pages for clarity, veteran confidence, and veteran preparedness; and to ultimately progress toward our northstart KPI: reducing the number of sessions needed to complete the form.

 ### Research questions
 Consider bucketing research questions under research goals.
 For each question, think about:
-- What will I do with what I learn from this question?
-- Does this question serve the goals of my study?
+- Clarity and comrehension : Do veterans understand the process for filing claims, what is needed, who is elligile, what needs to be done online in teh digital form vs offline?
+- Preparedness and confidence: Do vets feel prepared after going through the initial steps of the form to continue to beginning the form?
+What other information do they need provided upfront?
+What information can be de-prioritized to aid in info digestion?
+- Trust: Do veterans feel the VA is doing its due diligence in getting them the compensation they need?
 - Do not write out all questions you plan to ask participants -- that should go in the [conversation guide.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/planning/conversation-guide-template.md)

 ### Hypothesis